Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues.

 • hold a current professional Cosmetology/Barbering Establishment license.

-• have at least one person who is licensed in the same profession (e.g. Nail Technology, Electrology, Aesthetics, Barbering, or Cosmetology) that the apprentice is training in.
+• have at least one person who is licensed in the same profession (e.g. Nail Technology, Electrology, Aesthetics, Barbering, or Cosmetology) where the apprentice is training.

 A shop owner cannot work as an apprentice in his/her own shop (24 Del.
 C. §5121 (d)).